cloudflare/workers-docs/content/reference/workers-concepts/fetch-event-lifecycle.md

 This intercepts the request and allows users to send a custom response.

 If a `fetch` event handler does not call `respondWith()`, the runtime delivers the event to the next registered `fetch` event handler.
-However, it is best practice to have at least one `fetch` event handler make a call to `respondWith()`, to ensure your Worker function sends a response to the requester.
+If no event handler calls `respondWith()`, the runtime proxies the request to the origin.
+Note: If no origin is setup (always true for workers.dev sites), then you must have a `respondWith()` called for a valid response.

 ## `waitUntil()`